 To take drama-based storytelling workshops into the various ‘fit and fed’ programme schools.
 This will help build confidence, work as a team and explore theatre, possibly for the first time.

 This project will build on the ‘Learn to Roll with Keyham’ and ‘Roll with Keyham’ projects and will give local children the opportunity to play roleplaying games in a safe and welcoming environment.

-A number of individuals, groups and organisations have already been successful in their applications for small grants.
+A number of individuals, groups and organisations were successful in their applications for small grants.
 You can read some case studies about successful applications here.

 The nine successful applicants of the large Sparks grants (up to £3,000) – as voted for by the community – were: